leangjia/blender_docs/trunk/blender_docs/manual/editors/outliner.rst

    Invisible
       List only the objects not visible in the viewports.
    Selected
-      Lists the object(s) that are currently selected in the 3D View.
+      Lists the object(s) that are currently selected in the 3D Viewport.
-      See :doc:`selecting in the 3D View </scene_layout/object/selecting>` for more information.
+      See :doc:`selecting in the 3D Viewport </scene_layout/object/selecting>` for more information.
    Active
       Lists only the active (often last selected) object.
 Object Contents